‘We have no water’: Gaza faces deeper humanitarian crisis as Israel tightens its hold – KION546

 ‘We have no water’: Gaza faces deeper humanitarian crisis as Israel tightens its hold

-(CNN) — A humanitarian crisis is swiftly unfolding in Gaza, as trapped residents, many cut off from food and electricity, face a fourth day of Israeli airstrikes in response to Hamas’ deadly attack on Israel, during which it has killed 900 people and taken up to 150 hostages.
+(CNN) — A humanitarian crisis is swiftly unfolding in Gaza, as trapped residents, many cut off from food and electricity, face a fourth day of Israeli airstrikes in response to Hamas’ deadly attack on Israel, which killed at least 1,200 people per public broadcaster Kan, and took up to 150 hostages.

 Nadine Abdul Latif, 13, of Gaza City’s Al Rimal neighborhood, said she and her family were told by neighbors and relatives to leave on Monday after Israel said it would target the area.
 But they decided to stay as “we have no safe place to go to,” she said.